 A doctor bases the diagnosis on the symptoms and a physical examination.
 During the examination, the doctor uses a slit lamp.
-A slit lamp is an instrument that enables the doctor to examine the eye under high magnification.
+A slit lamp Slit-Lamp Examination A person who has eye symptoms should be checked by a doctor.
+However, some eye disorders cause few or no symptoms in their early stages, so the eyes should be checked regularly (every 1 to 2... read more is an instrument that enables the doctor to examine the eye under high magnification.
 If the doctor suspects a disorder that also affects other organs, appropriate tests are done.

 Other drugs may be used to treat specific causes of uveitis.
 For example, if infection is the cause, drugs may be given to eliminate the infecting organism.

-Occasionally, other treatments are necessary, such as surgery, use of a laser, injection of drugs into the eye, or drugs taken by mouth or injected by vein (intravenously) that suppress the immune system (immunosuppressants).
+Occasionally, other treatments are necessary, such as surgery, use of a laser, or drugs taken by mouth or injected by vein (intravenously) or into the skin that suppress the immune system (immunosuppressants).